 The harvesting of curry leaves is easy and improves the future growth of the plant.
 Once it has grown you can pluck off the leaves.
 You can use these fresh aromatic leaves to flavor delicious stews and soups.

-In the natural tropical conditions, this plant is hardy when matured and doesn’t die even in the severest of conditions like drought, extreme temperatures, and infertile soil.
+In the natural tropical conditions, the curry leaf plant is hardy when matured and doesn’t die even in the severest of conditions like drought, extreme temperatures, and infertile soil.
 Here are some additional tips for growing curry leaves.

 - Don’t overwater it, especially in winter.

 - Let the soil dry out during water spells as it likes well-drained dry soil.

 - Plant it in a small container and then regularly update the size of the container to the next one as the plant progress its growth.

 - Place it (colder zones) indoors or in a greenhouse in winter.

 - Use compost and good quality nitrogen-rich fertilizer for lush green foliage.

-- Don’t plant it in the windy spot when the plant is young, as it grows upright and have weak limbs and trunk.
+- Don’t plant it in the windy spot when the plant is young, as it grows upright and has weak limbs and trunk.